RS-DAT/JupyterDaskOnSLURM/user-guide.md

 ### Uninstallation on platform

-Uninstalling the components on the platform can be done as:
+Uninstalling the components on the platform can be done from your local system as:

 ```shell
 python runJupyterDaskOnSLURM.py --uid <UID> --mode uninstall